fm16191/spotify-recorder/README.md

 # Spotify-recorder

-Spotify-recorder is, as it name suggest a recorder for Spotify for Linux.
+Spotify-recorder is, as it name suggest a Spotify recorder for Linux.
-Given a song name or an URI, it starts Spotify with the given song, records it in its maximum bitrate (160 for free accounts, 320 for premium accounts), and finaly close.
+Given a song name URI or a share link, it starts Spotify with the given song, records it in its maximum bitrate (160 for free accounts, 320 for premium accounts), and finaly close.
 There you go !
 You get the song in MP3 format.

 > This tool is (for now) Linux exclusive.
 As long as the dependencies are met, it should work fine.